que-es-encapsulacion-objetos-en-programacion

 Object encapsulating itself

-Object-oriented languages restrict access to internal data from outside the object itself (this may seem obvious or logical, but other languages didn’t do it… and some still don’t 🙂).
+Object-oriented languages restrict internal data from being accessed from outside the object itself (it may seem obvious or logical, but other languages didn’t do it… and some still don’t 🙂).

-The ENCAPSULATION is achieved through the introduction of visibility attributes to the methods and variables of a class.
+ENCAPSULATION is achieved by introducing visibility attributes to the methods and variables of a class.

-Along with this, the programming language, compiler, and interpreter must support and respect it (because if they didn’t respect it… logically there would be no encapsulation 🤷♂️)
+Along with this, the programming language, compiler, and interpreter must support and respect it (because if they didn’t respect it, well… logically you wouldn’t have encapsulation 🤷♂️)

-Visibility attributes define what is internal and what is public, within a OBJECT.
-Generally, there should be at least two types of visibility.
+Visibility attributes define what is internal and what is public within a OBJECT.
+In general, there should be at least two types of visibility.

 • Private, accessible only by the Object itself